-The Chair and Vice Chair of the Joint Committee are elected by the members of the Joint Committee on an annual basis.
+The Chair and Vice Chair of the Joint Committee are elected by the members of the Joint Committee on an biennialannual basis.
 Secretariat functions to support the Joint Committee are provided through South Yorkshire Pensions Authority.
 Tyne & Wear Pension Fund act as host authority for all other matters.

-- Officer Groups The Joint Committee is supported by the respective Authority s151 and Monitoring Officers and the Officer Operations Group ("OOG"), constituted from the 12 Senior Pension Fund Officers.
+- Officer Groups The Joint Committee is supported by the respective Authority s151 and Monitoring Officers and the Officer Operations Group ("OOG"), constituted from the 11 Senior Pension Fund Officers.
 These groups meet to discuss issues and give input to both Elected Members and Border to Coast as required.
-It is anticipated that the OOG will meet monthly going forward, part of the meeting being attended by Border to Coast, part in closed session.
-The Officer Operations Group work collaboratively together to ensure that due diligence over Border to Coast investment capabilities is carried out effectively on behalf of the Pension Committees. - Local Pension Boards in line with their role in other administrative and governance matters, the local pension boards provide support and challenge to the Pension Committee's decisions and decision-making process in relevant investment areas, and look to ensure appropriate governance is in place to provide effective monitoring. - Advisors Regulations require that Pension Funds take professional advice in respect of any investment decisions, and this is generally provided through Funds appointing Independent Investment Advisors and/or Investment Consultants.
-They will work with the Pension Committee and Officers to ensure that the strategic asset allocation can be effectively implemented through the use of the sub-funds available at Border to Coast.
+The OOG meets bi-monthly, part of the meeting being attended by Border to Coast, part in closed session.
+The Officer Operations GroupOOG works collaboratively together to ensure that due diligence over Border to Coast investment capabilities is carried out effectively on behalf of the Pension Committees. - Local Pension Boards in line with their role in other administrative and governance matters, the local pension boards provide support and challenge to the Pension Committee's decisions and decision-making process in relevant investment areas, and look to ensure appropriate governance is in place to provide effective monitoring.